newswim/resume/README.md

 APIs: Twitter, Google Maps, Vimeo

-Greenfinity Aquaponics :: extensible IoT solution for automated growing of aquaponic and aeroponic microgreens and fish
+#### Greenfinity Aquaponics :: extensible IoT solution for automated growing of aquaponic and aeroponic microgreens and fish

 Role: In-house developer / research lead
 Timeframe approp Jan 14' - May 14' (Present)
 website -- http://greenfinityfarms.com
 Non-Profit business

-Description: To provide an open-source, modular, non-cloud-based internet-of-things interface for automated growing of high quality, high protein foods.
+**Description**: To provide an open-source, modular, non-cloud-based internet-of-things interface for automated growing of high quality, high protein foods.
 After trying a bunch of different platforms, we attempted to solve the problem of live-updating, reactive sensor data with Node.js.
 This is an on-going project with a lot of people working around the globe using many different technology stacks.
 The idea is to one day soon be able to automate any IoT device in your house, even to fly a drone.

 Technologies used:
 - BeagleBone Black microcontroller